 Personal information may be transferred or duplicated to our offices, and also clients outside the European Economic Area to enable them to provide you with recruitment services and for the purposes of business development, systems development and testing.
 In the event of a transfer, we will seek to ensure the appropriate safeguards to protect your data are in place which could include entering into a data transfer agreement to ensure adequate protection of your information.
 Therefore, if we do, you can expect a similar degree of protection in respect of your personal information.

 We may also use personal information to respond to your inquiries and answer your questions, to provide you with requested information, and to undertake activities in connection with the conduct and management of our executive search.
 Also for other services, such as evaluating candidate qualifications, contacting potential candidates for further personal Information, contacting named references, and communicating with clients about potential candidates.
-We also may use personal information for the purposes of testing and maintaining our company databases, networks, and computer systems, and for training and other internal purposes.
+We also may use personal information for the purposes of maintaining our company databases, networks, and computer systems, and for training and other internal purposes.

 Personal information may also be provided to approved third-party processors who will only process data as per our instructions.
 These third parties may include our secure database and relevant reference checking companies.
 They are required to take appropriate security measures to protect your personal data in line with our policies.